 If the subawardee Institution does not have a compliant FCOI program in place, the agreement must indicate that the subrecipient will follow UH FCOI policy, including the pre-award and annual submission of a Certification (and disclosure, if applicable) to the UH COIC within 30 days of the submission of the proposal.

-The Division of Research is responsible for reporting Financial Conflict of Interest Reports to funding agencies, as applicable:
+The Division of Research is responsible for reporting Financial Conflicts of Interest to funding agencies, as applicable:

 Public Health Service (PHS)-Funded Projects